noldoAI/noldo/README.md

+zoraInsights are good at reports, we need to make it live data oriented - what people want NOW!

 Clearly highlight niche opportunities with higher "market opportunity" and "willingness to pay" scores, emphasizing specialized problems and potential revenue streams for users.

 -----------------------------